 What therefore you unknowingly worship, I proclaim to you.Acts 17:23

 Even Saint Paul acknowledges that the Greeks were worshiping God before they knew who God was, or that God became incarnate in Jesus.
-So Scripture itself indicates that it’s possible to refer to the same one God, but worship him or describe him differently and under a different description.
+So Scripture itself indicates that it’s possible to refer to the same one God, but worship him or depict him differently and under a different description or set of attributes.

-This seems to be an issue for some Christians because if you say that Muslims, for instance, worship the same God that Christians do, somehow you’re equating Islam with Christianity or the Catholic faith.
-And these statements are not saying the same thing.
-They’re two different questions.
+This seems to be an issue for some Christians because they seem to think that if you say that Muslims, for instance, worship the same God that Christians do, then somehow you’re equating Islam with Christianity or the Catholic faith.
+But these claims are not saying the same thing.
+There are two different questions here.
 Who Muslims worship is one thing, and it just seems to be the case that they’re worshiping the One True God.
 Whether they are worshipping him correctly or as he has revealed himself, or whether they understand all truth about Him? — obviously not.
 From the perspective of the Catholic faith, they miss out on a lot.
 But that doesn’t mean they’re referring to a different thing.

 And so simply to say that the One True God is being referred to by both Muslims and Christians (and Jews or other monotheists) does not mean that the different religions are equal, or there’s no difference between different religions.

-It is yet another question whether Muslims or other non-believers can be saved and can go to heaven.
+It is yet another, further question whether Muslims or other non-believers can be saved and can go to heaven.